SalvatoreBarone/pyALS/README.md

   - ```plot```: only draws the k-LUT map of the given circuit;
   - ```rewrite```: given a Pareto-set resulting from previous als runs, this command allows generating HDL implementation of approximate circuits.

+Please kindly note you have to specify the path of the file where synthesized Boolean functions are stored.
+You can find a ready to use cache at ```git@github.com:SalvatoreBarone/pyALS-lut-catalog```.
+If you do not want to use the one I mentioned, pyALS will perform exact synthesis as needed.

 ### The ```als``` command
 Usage:
 ```